-Notwithstanding the increasing acceptance towards premarital sex and the common presumption that the activity is done just for fun, the prevalence of premarital sex carried out by force is quite high at around 30-40% (French & Neville, 2016; Hickman, Jaycox, & Aronoff, 2004; Young & Furman, 2008).
-Although both men and women can give consent to the sexual activity they actually do not want to do, studies show that more women partake in sexual activities because they feel like they have to more often than men (Impett & Peplau, 2002; Katz & Tirone, 2009; O'Sullivan & Allgeier, 1998; Viscione, 2015).
-Even without pressure or immediate threat from their partner, women often feel that they need to have sex to satisfy their partners’ needs; a situation called sexual compliance (French & Neville, 2016; O’Sullivan & Allgeier, 1998).
-This term was first introduced by O’Sullivan and Allgeier (1998), who defined sexual compliance as “consensual participation in unwanted sexual activity refers to situations in which a person freely consents to sexual activity with a partner without experiencing a concomitant desire for the initiated sexual activity.
-In a sense, they feign sexual desire or interest” (p.
+Notwithstanding the increased acceptance toward premarital sex and the common presumption that people have sex just for fun, the prevalence of premarital sex with an element of force is quite high, at around 30-40% (French & Neville, 2016; Hickman, Jaycox, & Aronoff, 2004; Young & Furman, 2008).
+Although both men and women should be able to consent to sexual activity only when they want to participate, studies show that more women agree to have sex because they feel like they have to, and that this occurs much more often for women than for men (Impett & Peplau, 2002; Katz & Tirone, 2009; O'Sullivan & Allgeier, 1998; Viscione, 2015).
+Even without their partner pressuring or threatening them, women often feel that they must agree to sex to satisfy their partners’ needs.
+This is described as sexual compliance (French & Neville, 2016; O’Sullivan & Allgeier, 1998).
+This term was first introduced by O’Sullivan and Allgeier (1998), who defined sexual compliance as “consensual participation in unwanted sexual activity”, referring to situations in which a person freely consents to having sex without really wanting to; that is, they feign sexual desire or interest” even without overt pressure to do so (p.
 234).

-Gender role socialization and the reason why women show sexual compliance
+Gender role socialization and why many women are sexually compliant

-Impett and Peplau (2003) argued that conventional gender role socialization cultivates compliant behavior, including compliance in the sexual context with women.
-In the society, ‘ideal femininity’ for women is still closely associated with beauty, nurturance, and self-sacrifices.
-This socialized content eventually influences women to develop an identity toward fulfilling the needs of others, maintain close relationships with others, and to be a ‘caretaker’ who supplies emotional support to others (Hyde & Else-Quest, 2013; Impett & Peplau, 2003; Walker, 1997).
-There are many reasons women give to justify their sexual compliance are consistent with the feeling of being obligated to their partner.
-Several studies show that women performing sexual activities do not want to do it because they feel as if they are obligated to fulfill their partner’s sexual needs, do not want to hurt their partner’s feelings or make them feel rejected, want to avoid conflict, want their partner to stay attracted to them, want to feel accepted by their partner, and want to improve intimacy in the relationship, among other things (Gavey in French & Neville, 2016; Impett & Peplau, 2002; Lewin, 1985; O’Sullivan & Allgeier, 1998).
-If they ‘fail’ to fulfill their ‘duties,’ they develop the fear of losing their partner.
+Impett and Peplau (2003) argued that conventional gender role socialization cultivates compliant behavior, including women’s compliance within sexual contexts.
+In society, ‘ideal femininity’ for women is still closely associated with beauty, nurturing behavior, and self sacrifice.
+This socialized definition tends to influence women to develop their identities around fulfilling the needs of others, maintaining close relationships, and acting as a general caretaker whose main goal is to supply emotional support (Hyde & Else-Quest, 2013; Impett & Peplau, 2003; Walker, 1997).
+Many of the reasons women give to justify their sexual compliance are consistent with feelings of obligation.
+Several studies show that women perform sexual activities because they feel obligated to fulfill their partner’s sexual needs; they do not want to hurt their partner’s feelings or make them feel rejected; they want to avoid conflict; they want their partner to stay attracted to them; they want to feel accepted by their partner; and they want to improve intimacy in the relationship, among other things (Gavey in French & Neville, 2016; Impett & Peplau, 2002; Lewin, 1985; O’Sullivan & Allgeier, 1998).
+It is common for women to develop the fear of losing their partner if they “fail” to fulfill their “duties”.

 Sexual compliance and its consequences